MicrosoftCloudEssentials-LearningHub/Demystifying-Cloud-Evolution/README.md

 <details>
   <summary><b>ENIAC (1945)</b></summary>

-> ENIAC's most significant technical limitation—the difficulty of reprogramming—directly inspired the stored-program concept central to modern computers.
+> ENIAC's most significant technical limitation, the difficulty of reprogramming, directly inspired the stored-program concept central to modern computers.
 This limitation led John von Neumann to articulate the architecture that bears his name in the 1945 `First Draft of a Report on the EDVAC`, which became the blueprint for most subsequent computers.

 - **John Mauchly & J. Presper Eckert**: Led the engineering team at University of Pennsylvania
 - **Physical Specifications**: